Planning Your Trip

 Local bars stay open really late here, and most of them hire local talent to play originals, as well as covers of songs we all love.
-The Ernest Hemingway Home is a must-do, as is a photo at the Southernmost Point of the Continental U.S., an anchored concrete buoy by the water.
-The well-known tourist attraction has been at the corner of South and Whitehead Streets since 1983 and is the most visited and photographed attraction in the Keys.
+The Ernest Hemingway Home is a must-do, as is a photo at the southernmost point of the continental U.S., designated by an anchored concrete buoy.
+The well-known tourist attraction has been at the corner of South and Whitehead Streets since 1983 and is one of the most visited and photographed attraction in the Keys.

 - You’ll likely end up on Duval Street at some point, where you'll find shopping, dining, and drinking galore.

 - Mallory Square is where a daily Sunset Celebration takes place with live entertainment that includes fire breathers and artists of all sorts.